Period of stability

 Visitors to Canada

-For a pre-existing medical condition (injury, illness) to be covered while travelling, this condition must have been stable during the 3 or 6 months preceding the effective date of the coverage, i.e., the date of departure.
+To be covered while travelling, the pre-existing medical condition must have been stable during the 3 or 6 months preceding the effective date of the coverage, i.e., the date of departure.

 • 54 years and under: 3 months before departure